The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: The Flexibility Trap

 \paragraph{The ``entropy degradation'' phenomenon.} How does the adaptive behavior of arbitrary order affect these logical forking tokens?
 We measure the entropy of them when they are decoded in Figure~\ref{fig:bypass_compare} (more results in Appendix~\ref{app:more_results_entropy_degradation}).
-In AR order, these tokens generally maintain high entropy when decoded, indicating a relatively fruitful branching point where multiple reasoning paths remain viable~\cite{wang2025beyond,cheng2025reasoning}.
+In AR order, these tokens generally maintain high entropy when decoded, indicating a relatively fruitful branching point where multiple reasoning paths remain viable~\cite{wang2025beyond}.
 In contrast, arbitrary order exhibits a sharp decrease in entropy.
 By deferring the logical connectors, the model prioritizes generating easier future tokens \emph{before} deciding the logic connections that lead to them.
-When the model eventually returns to fill in the bypassed connectors, the navigational freedom is notably constrained; the process acts less as an open-ended navigational decision at a fork, and more as a retrospective alignment to bridge the gap to the pre-generated conclusion.
+When the model eventually returns to fill in the bypassed connectors, the presence of future context significantly reduces uncertainty.
+As a result, the model is no longer making an open-ended navigational decision at a fork, but more like a retrospective alignment to bridge the gap to a pre-determined conclusion.
 We term this phenomenon \emph{entropy degradation}.

-\paragraph{Conclusion.} In summary, the flexibility of arbitrary order serves as a mechanism for inference-time exploitation rather than reasoning exploration.
-By bypassing high-uncertainty tokens, the model effectively collapses the solution space to a safer, lower-entropy path, squeezing out slightly better single-shot coherence at the expense of reasoning potential.
-Autoregressive ordering, by contrast, lack this bypassing capability and are therefore forced to sample directly from high-entropy distributions at logical forks.
-It is precisely this inability to circumvent critical decision points that prevents the premature narrowing of the search space and preserves the reasoning potential.
+\paragraph{Conclusion.} In summary, our findings suggest that the flexibility of arbitrary order in general reasoning tasks may inadvertently favor inference-time exploitation over exploration.
+The observed entropy degradation serves as a quantitative indicator of this tendency: by prioritizing low-uncertainty decisions, the model implicitly anchors its trajectory to specific outcomes early in the generation process.
+This effectively constrains the solution space, potentially yielding higher single-shot coherence but limiting the broad exploration required for complex problem-solving.
+Standard AR ordering, by strictly adhering to the causal chain, retains the high-entropy nature of logical forks.
+This inability to circumvent critical decision points encourages the model to sample from diverse reasoning branches, which helps preserve the solution coverage essential for reinforcement learning.